Taxation & Compliance

 Frequently Asked Questions

-P0102 is for export transactions with regard to which the funds received against export from overseas buyers are classified appropriately.
+P0102 is for export transactions with regard to the funds received against export from overseas buyers being classified appropriately.

 You simply mention P0102 in the provided column of the shipping bill and enclose it along with appropriate documents to your respective bank.